How to Spend the Day at Natural Bridge State Park

 The Monacan Indian Village marks the trail’s half-way point and the end of the accessible portion of the trail.

-Continue on to Saltpeter Cave (where potassium nitrate was exhumed to make saltpeter for gun powder) and Lost River, a body of flowing water with no known origination point.
+Continue to Saltpeter Cave (where potassium nitrate was exhumed to make saltpeter for gun powder) and Lost River, an unusual body of flowing water.

 Lace Falls

-Two other trails at Natural Bridge State Park are a short drive from the Visitors Center.
-Both loop trails are considered moderate and have dedicated parking lots.
+Three other trails at Natural Bridge State Park are a short drive from the Visitors Center.
+All three are loop trails and have dedicated parking lots ($5/car).

 The Blue Ridge Trail runs 3.3 miles, while the Buck Hill Trail is a 1.8-mile trail with easy access to Natural Bridge Caverns.